axelpale/beuronjs/README.md

     > var b = Beuron.create();
     > var c = Beuron.create(6);

 The sizeLimit is an optional positive number that defines how quickly old samples will be forgotten when new ones are learned.
-Set to zero to force solve() results to be based on all the learned samples.
+Set to zero to force [_solve()_](#bsolvesample) results to be based on all the learned samples.
 Set to 2 to base results on approximately two previous samples for each four different sample types.
 Default is zero.
+See [Under the hood](#under-the-hood) for details.

 ### b.learn(sample, result)